ColorlibHQ/AdminLTE/README.md

 Looking for Premium Templates?
 ------------------------------
 AdminLTE.io just opened a new premium templates page.
-Hand picked to insure the best quality and the most affordable prices.
+Hand picked to ensure the best quality and the most affordable prices.
 Visit https://adminlte.io/premium for more information.

 !["AdminLTE Presentation"](https://adminlte.io/AdminLTE3.png "AdminLTE Presentation")